eegli/tinyparse/readme.md

 # Tinyparse

-### Highly opiniated, type-safe parsing module for object literals and Node's `process.argv`.
+### Opiniated, type-safe parsing module for object literals and Node's `process.argv`.

 _Like [Joi](https://joi.dev/) and [Yargs](https://yargs.js.org/) had a baby but it's not as capable as its parents._

 - TypeScript first
 - Promise-based
-- Fast, zero dependencies
+- Zero dependencies
 - Supports object literals and arrays of strings

 **I use this mostly for other pet projects of mine, so it comes with some opinions.**

-- Tinyparse has zero dependencies and is very leightweight.
+- Tinyparse is fast and lightweight.
 It's made for simple input.

 - It **exports a single parser factory function** that accepts either an object literal or array of strings (usually, `process.argv.slice(2)`).